Product

 Routing runs once per request.
 Plain rules go first: does the request need to see images, and how much material is in play.
 Only genuinely ambiguous text goes to a second, smaller model that reads the request and suggests a tier under a hard time limit.
 That check runs while Shannon gathers the context for your request, so routing adds no wait you can feel.
 Any doubt or timeout falls back to Sonnet 4.6.

-Auto is the visible end of a longer effort to make Shannon run well on more than one model.
-Onboarding each one was the real work: running it against the evaluation suite until it performed, working out what it costs at real usage, and verifying it calls tools the way the agent expects.
+Auto picks between two models for now.
+The harder work is building the map of which model is best at which kind of task: running each one against the evaluation suite, working out what it costs at real usage, and verifying it calls tools the way the agent expects.
 An engine that fumbles a file edit breaks the run no matter how smart it is.

 Try it at shannon.bot, no sign-in needed.
 Ask for something and watch the model name land on the reply.